What Administrative Services Managers Do

 Specific tasks and responsibilities may vary.
 For example, an administrative services manager might be responsible for making sure that the organization has the supplies and services it needs.
 An administrative services manager who coordinates space allocation might consider employee morale and available funds when determining how to arrange a physical space.

 Administrative services managers may examine energy consumption patterns, technology use, and office equipment.
 They also may plan for maintenance and replacement of equipment, such as computers.

 The following are examples of types of administrative services managers:

-Facility managers may oversee renovation projects to improve efficiency or to meet regulations and environmental, health, and security standards.
+Facilities managers may oversee renovation projects to improve efficiency or to meet regulations and environmental, health, and security standards.
 For example, they may recommend energy-saving alternatives or efficiencies that reduce waste.
-In addition, they continually monitor the facility to make sure that it remains safe, secure, and well maintained.
-Facility managers also direct staff, including grounds maintenance workers, janitors and building cleaners, and general maintenance and repair workers.
+In addition, they continually monitor facilities to ensure that the premises are safe, secure, and well maintained.
+Facilities managers also direct staff, including grounds maintenance workers, janitors and building cleaners, and general maintenance and repair workers.